Accenture/Mendix.CssClassSwitcher/README.md

 # Css Class Switcher

-A Mendix widget adds CSS classes determined by a microflow to elements determined by CSS selector.
+A Mendix widget that adds CSS classes determined by a microflow to elements determined by CSS selector.

 ## Typical usage scenario